-In the present case, the Panel notes that the Respondent must have been aware of the Trade Mark when he registered the Domain Name given the Trade Mark was registered prior to registration of the Domain Name and the fact that the Domain Name is almost identical to the Complainant's domain name <xtxmarkets.com>, and the Website impersonates the Complainant's website.
-It is therefore implausible that the Respondent was unaware of the Complainant when he registered the Domain Name.
+In the present case, the Panel notes that the Respondent must have been aware of the Trade Mark when he registered the disputed domain name given the Trade Mark was registered prior to registration of the disputed domain name and, the reputation of the Trade Mark.
+It is therefore implausible that the Respondent was unaware of the Complainant when he registered the disputed domain name.